 Get your notebook out, and let’s dive in!

-What To Do When You Get: Buying Power Is Insufficient For This Order Webull
+What To Do When You Get: Insufficient Options Buying Power on Webull

 We’ve all been there before (even myself)… You decide that you want to start investing in stocks a bit, open up your Webull app, and start searching around for some good investment options.
 You purchase a few small stocks here and there, which all go through smoothly.